invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 This module requires that the `@react-native-firebase/app` module is already setup and installed.
 To install the "app" module, view the
 [Getting Started](/) documentation.

+This module also requires that the `@react-native-firebase/analytics` module is already setup and installed.
+To install the "analytics" module, view it's [Getting Started](/analytics/usage) documentation.

 ```bash
 # Install & setup the app module
 yarn add @react-native-firebase/app